Riley-Py/UWaterloo-Work/SCI 238/Chapter 6 - Telescopes Portals of Discovery/Eyes and Cameras.md

 ### Image Formation
 - The focal plane is where light from different directions come into focus
 - The image behind a single (convex) lens is upside-down

+### Recording Images
+- A camera focuses light like an eye and captures the image with a detector
+- Digital cameras detect light with